lazypic/git-hours/README.md

 ## Why did I make it?
 I want to work regardless of when and where.
 So, I needed to calculate my working time.
-I felt that [toggle-style program](https://toggl.com) is demanding tool. because users have to click button every time the work starts or ends.
+My first try was [toggle-style program](https://toggl.com).
+I felt that it is demanding tool. because users have to click button every time the work starts or ends.
 Mechanism of [kimmobrunfeldt's git-hours](https://github.com/kimmobrunfeldt/git-hours#how-it-works) looked reasonable to me.
 I tried to install via https://github.com/kimmobrunfeldt/git-hours.
 However, because of the node.js dependency, it didn't work well on my computer.
 So, I revised [kimmobrunfeldt's git-hours](https://github.com/kimmobrunfeldt/git-hours) with Go language.